-CBA Names Brillante As Assistant Principal For Academic Affairs
+CBA names Brillante as assistant principal for academic affairs

-Dewitt-Christian Brothers Academy has announced the appointment of Debra Brillante as Assistant Principal for Academic Affairs.
+Christian Brothers Academy has announced the appointment of Debra Brillante as assistant principal for academic affairs.

 Brillante replaces David Roache, who will return to full-time teaching for the upcoming year.